OSC/bc_classroom_jupyter/README.md

 # Classroom Jupyter App

-This is a simplified Jupyter OnDemand app that the Ohio Supercomputer Center uses for classrooms.
-This guide assumes you already know how to deploy Jupyter via Open OnDemand.
+This is a simplified Jupyter OnDemand app that the Ohio Supercomputer Center uses for classrooms deployed via kubernetes.
+This guide assumes you already know [how](https://osc.github.io/ood-documentation/release-1.8/app-development/tutorials-interactive-apps/add-jupyter.html) to deploy Jupyter via Open OnDemand.
 It focuses on customizing the classroom app to support isolated and shared Python environments using OSC project spaces, where instructors can share packages and materials with students.